severygb/portfolio-severyn-gabe/reports/D6-report.md

 ## Graph design

-Data requirements: D6 multivariate

-  - Minimum 20 observations
-  - Three or more quantitative variables
-  - Time is excluded as a variable
-  - Categorical variables are possible, depending on the graph type.

 A conditional plot is appropriate for this data set because it explores the correlation or dependence between three continuous quantitative variables.
 Burned area (the ‘output’ variable) is placed on the y-axis